Confirmation

 • must express their own desire to receive the sacrament of Confirmation;

-• are expected to attend Mass every weekend;
+• are expected to attend Mass on Sundays

 • should ensure they attend each and every programme session and be on time;